pebreo/pebreo.github.io/endgame/partW-theplan.md

 If we can pull this off, just imagine: hunger, poverty, disease - mere relics.
 War itself could become a footnote in the vast library of human progress.
 Infinite growth wouldn't just be possible, it would be celebrated as the new normal.

 Human connection would thrive as innovation explodes from every corner of our antifragile collective.
-This brave new world, built on diverse experiences and an eagerness to explore the unknown, could herald a renaissance for our species.It's an ambitious vision, no doubt, but one a generalist would be wise to entertain.
+This new world, built on diverse experiences and an eagerness to explore the unknown, could herald a renaissance for our species.It's an ambitious vision, no doubt, but on in which ALL humanity can live long and prosper!